4A61736F6E/spki_openssl/bash/README.md

 ## Symbolic Links

 It can be useful to create symbolic links to select keys and files for use with the bash shell script.
 Rather than go through a whole other process of creating RSA and EC keys and certificates, just symlink the sample set.
 By doing so you can see the same digests between the Jupyter Notebook and the bash shell script.

+This code segment was created to support the call for paper for GrrCON 2024 in Grand Rapids, Michigan.

 > Note: these commands create a symbolic link to files generated from the Jupyter Notebook, see [openssl.ipynb](../notebook/openssl.ipynb) and run through RSA and EC proof-of-concept cells.